“This is the day the Lord has made; let us rejoice and be glad.” Alleluia, Psalm 118:1-2.

-All time belongs to him and all the ages.
+All-time belongs to him and all the ages.
 To him be glory and power through every age and forever.
 Amen.

 May the light of Christ rising in glory dispel the darkness of our own hearts and minds.

-My dear friends, standing in the awesome glory of this holy light, invoke with me, I ask you, the mercy of God the Almighty, that he, who has pleased to number us among his friends, may pour into us his light without shadow, that we may sing this candle’s perfect praises.
+My dear friends, standing in the excellent glory of this holy light, invoke with me, I ask you, the mercy of God the Almighty, that he, who has pleased to number us among his friends, may pour into us his light without shadow, that we may sing this candle’s perfect praises.

 Christos anesti!
 Christ is risen!

 Alithos anesti!
-He is truly risen!
+He is indeed risen!

 Blessing of the Easter Water